 Nathan completed his graduate studies at the Eastman School of Music in Rochester, NY, having earned masters degrees in Piano Accompanying (2007) and Music Theory Pedagogy (2010) as well as a Ph.D. in Music Theory (2015).
 His dissertation research focused on the interaction of postmodern themes in music and theology.
 His current research is focused on musical changes to congregational songs in American evangelical churches, and the impact these changes have had on congregational participation in singing.
 He has presented at several national and global conferences including the Society for Music Theory, Society for Christian Scholarship in Music, Shepherds 360 Conference, and the Christian Congregational Music Conference.

-Currently, Nathan serves as Assistant Professor of Music Theory in the School of Church Music at Southwestern Baptist Theological Seminary in Fort Worth, TX.
-He also serves as the Instrumental Director at Birchman Baptist Church in Fort Worth.
+Currently, Nathan serves as Assistant Professor of Music Theory and the Director of the Piano Department in the School of Church Music and Worship at Southwestern Baptist Theological Seminary in Fort Worth, TX.
+He also serves as the Traditional Worship Pastor at First Baptist Church in Burleson, TX.
 Prior to joining Southwestern in 2015, Nathan served as Music Administrator at Open Door Baptist Church in Churchville, NY for three and a half years.
 In addition, he has participated in several musical mission trips to Peru and South Africa and, in 2009, organized and led a missions team to South Africa to present concerts in cities along the southern coast.